Divvinus/Somnia-Bot/README.md

 ## 📚 Available Commands

 After launching the bot, the following options are available:
-1. 👤 Profile - Set up your profile and connect social accounts
-2. 🏆 Account statistics - View detailed account metrics and progress
+1. 🏆 Account statistics - View detailed account metrics and progress
-3. 🔑 Get referral code - Obtain your account's referral code
+2. 🔑 Get referral code - Obtain your account's referral code
-4. 💰 Faucet - Claim test tokens from Somnia faucet
-5. 💸 Transfer STT - Transfer STT tokens between wallets
-6. 🏓 Mint $Ping and $Pong - Create Ping and Pong tokens
-7. 💱 Swap $Ping and $Pong - Exchange Ping and Pong tokens
-8. 🚰 Mint $sUSDT - Mint test USDT tokens
-9. 💬 Send and mint message NFT - Create NFTs with messages
-10. 🏗 Deploy token contract - Deploy your own token contract
-11. 🍀 Quest: "Somnia Testnet Odyssey - Socials" - Complete social media tasks
-12. 🍀 Quest: "Somnia Testnet Odyssey - Sharing is Caring" - Complete token sharing tasks
+3. 💰 Faucet (Account validity check) - The module allows to sift eligible wallets before forming routes, the private keys of these wallets are filled in the file config\data\client\bad_private_key.txt.
+4. 🔄 Generate routes - Generate routes for the bot to execute
+5. 📊 View route statistics - View statistics of executed routes
+6. 📈 View full statistics - View full statistics of the bot
+7. ▶️ Execute route - Execute a selected route
-13. 🚪 Exit - Exit the application
+8. 🚪 Exit - Exit the application

 ## 🌟 Social Quests